When to visit the vet?

 Hip dysplasiaDysplasia is an abnormal development or growth of cells, tissues, or organs.
 It can be a precursor to cancer, but does not necessarily lead to cancer.
 Dysplasia can occur in various parts of the body, including the cervix and hip.
-(HD) is a genetically determined disease in which the hip joint of dogs is not correctly formed, leading to instability and misalignment.
-This can lead to pain, lameness, and ultimately osteoarthritis.
+(HD) is a genetic condition in which a dog’s hip joint does not develop correctly, leading to instability and misalignment.
+This can lead to Pain, Lameness, and ultimately osteoarthritis.

 The most important facts at a glance